gitHBDX/TransfoRNA/README.md

 -coding/mRNA, lncRNA, and YRNA, piRNA,snRNA,snoRNA and vtRNA) and 1225 sub-classes for **small RNAs and RNA fragments**.
 These are typically found in RNA-seq NGS (next generation sequencing) data.

-TransfoRNA can be trained on just the RNA sequences and optionally on additional information such as secondary structure and expression.
+TransfoRNA can be trained on just the RNA sequences and optionally on additional information such as secondary structure.
 The result is a major and sub-class assignment combined with a novelty score (Normalized Levenestein Distance) that quantifies the difference between the query sequence and the closest match found in the training set.
 Based on that it deceids if the query sequene is novel or familiar.
 TransfoRNA uses a small curated set of ground truth labels obtained from common knowledge-based Bioinformatics tools, including the mapping to databases and the human genome.

 ## Dataset (Objective):
-- **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to evaluate TransfoRNAs performance (classification of 252 sub-classes belonging to 7 major classes).
+- **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to evaluate TransfoRNAs performance (classification of 278 sub-classes belonging to 11 major classes).
   - Sequences are annotated based on a knowledge-based annotation approach that provides annotations for 1k+ different sub-classes.
   - Knowledge-based annotations are divided into three sets of varying confidence levels: a **high-confidence (HICO)** set, a **low-confidence (LOCO)** set, and a **non-annotated (NA)** set for sequences that could not be annotated at all.
 Only HICO annotations are used for training.
-  - HICO RNAs cover 780 sub-classes and constitute ~9% of all RNAs found in TCGA.
+  - HICO RNAs cover 1225 sub-classes and constitute ~9% of all RNAs found in TCGA.
 LOCO and NA sets comprise 60% and 31% of RNAs, respectively.
-  - HICO RNAs are further divided into **in-distribution, ID** (252 sub-classes) and **out-of-distribution, OOD** (528 sub-classes) sets.
+  - HICO RNAs are further divided into **in-distribution, ID** (278 sub-classes) and **out-of-distribution, OOD** (947 sub-classes) sets.
     - Criteria for ID and OOD:  Sub-class containing more than 10 sequences are considered ID, otherwise OOD.
-  - An additional **artificial affix set, AA** contains 788 sequences known to be technical artefacts.
+  - An additional **artificial affix set, AA** contains ~250 sequences known to be technical artefacts.

 ## Models
 There are 5 models currently available, each with different input encoders.